A mild transition from the old year to the new but a very wet start to 2022

-You're waking up to a case of meteorological déjà vu on Friday, as it's another damp, dreary, and drizzly morning with areas of dense fog.
-While the fog and drizzle eventually burn off, the clouds may be reluctant to do so.
-That means yet another gray and gloomy day in what has been a string of them to wrap up the year.
-Yet despite the lack of sun, it's a pretty mild pattern nonetheless, with highs on Friday into the low to mid 50s, even with all the clouds.
-While a spotty shower can't be ruled out later today through New Year's Eve tonight, we are mainly dry through the ball/peep drop.
-That changes on Saturday, as periods of rain develop and lead to a wet start to 2022, with a half inch to an inch of rain likely Saturday into Saturday night.
+Friday was yet another gray and gloomy day in what has been a string of them to wrap up the year.
+Yet despite the lack of sun, it was a pretty mild day nonetheless, with highs in the upper 40s to lower 50s, even with all the clouds.
+While there should be dry times for the ball/peep drop tonight, unfortunately it does look like with all the low-level moisture still around, we can't entirely rule out some drizzle, in addition to areas of dense fog.
+For Saturday, as we ring in 2022, periods of rain develop and lead to a wet start to the new year, with a half inch to an inch of rain likely Saturday into Saturday night.
 A cold front will sweep through Sunday, as morning showers give way to a drier but windier and much colder afternoon and night.
 It will feel like winter on Monday, as the sun finally returns but the warmth does not, with Monday's highs only around freezing and a brisk breeze making it feel colder still.
+Temperatures will quickly moderate however to above normal levels with dry weather and some sunshine moving through the middle of the week ahead.

-Mild and mainly dry are the main themes for New Year's Eve celebrations tonight, with lots of clouds and some patchy fog greeting you on your way out to ring in the new year.
-While there may be a spotty shower or two, any steadier rain will hold off closer to sunrise Saturday morning.
+Mild is the main themes for New Year's Eve celebrations tonight, with lots of clouds and some patchy fog greeting you on your way out to ring in the new year.
+While there may also be some drizzle, any steadier rain should hold off until well after midnight.
 Lows will be relatively balmy for a late December/early January night, when we should be well down in the 20s.
-Instead, we'll be treated to upper 40s overnight, even milder than we should be during a typical day this time of year!
+Instead, we'll be treated to mid to upper 40s overnight, even milder than we should be during a typical day this time of year!

 NEW YEAR'S DAY AND SUNDAY

-We'll ring in 2022 with what looks to be an unsettled weekend, as a juicier storm brings what likely will be some steadier rain our way on Saturday, albeit with warm highs that are expected to reach the mid and upper 50s.
-Showers may linger into Sunday as a cold front crosses the region later in the afternoon.
-We’ll likely still hang on to some of that warm air from Saturday, as highs are still expected to reach the upper 50s.
-Those numbers will likely be realized in the morning through early afternoon, then will slowly start to drop later in the afternoon, as colder air starts building in behind our cold front.
-By Sunday night, we can expect quite the difference in our weather as low temperatures are expected to plummet into the more seasonable mid 20s with gusty winds making for wind chills down into the teens.
+We'll ring in 2022 with what looks to be an unsettled weekend, as a juicier storm brings what likely will be some steadier rain our way on Saturday, especially during the PM hours (maybe even a rumble or two of thunder) albeit with warm highs that are expected to reach the mid and upper 50s.
+Showers may linger into Sunday (again maybe a rumble or two of thunder) as a cold front crosses the region later in the afternoon.
+We’ll likely still hang on to that warm air from Saturday, as highs are still expected to reach the upper 50s, and perhaps even a few spots getting into the 60s.
+In some cases, these numbers may approach record highs.
+By Sunday night, colder air comes blasting in full force behind our cold front.
+We can expect quite the difference in our weather as low temperatures are expected to plummet into the more seasonable mid 20s with gusty winds making for wind chills down into the teens.

 TRACK THE WEATHER: